lbhd/Street-View-House-Numbers-SVHN-Classification/README.md

 ### Data Content
 The dataset has three .zip files that contain over 600k well-labeld real-world images of house numbers taken from Google Street View.
--test.zip: 26,032 digits for testing
+- test.zip: 26,032 digits for testing
--train.zip: 73,257 digits for training
+- train.zip: 73,257 digits for training
--extra.zip: 531,131 additional data might come in handy
+- extra.zip: 531,131 additional data might come in handy

 ### Additional Information
 There are 10 classes, 1 for each digit.
 Digit '1' has label 1, '9' has label 9 and '0' has label 10. <br>